• Skip to primary navigation

 How to Smoke Tomatoes

-To infuse a smoky flavor without having an actual smoker, simply cook them low and slow over one layer of charcoal mixed, in with some some water-soaked wood chips.
-Any type of woodchips are fine, but I recommend hickory because it brings a bacon-like experience to the flavor, and texture of the large pieces of tomatoes will remind you of that chunk of salt pork you find in a can of baked beans.
-And if you’re not in much of a mood for beans use these tomatoes in my Smoked Tomato Soup with Roasted Eggplant recipe.
+To infuse a smoky flavor without having an actual smoker, simply cook tomatoes low and slow over one layer of charcoal and soaked wood chips.
+Any type of woodchips are fine, but I recommend hickory because it brings a bacon-like flavor, and texture of the large pieces of caramelized tomato will remind you of that chunk of salt pork you find in a can of baked beans.
+And if you’re not in much of a mood for beans, use these smoky tomatoes in my Smoked Tomato Soup with Roasted Eggplant recipe.

 If you don’t have access to a grill, simply roast tomatoes in the oven in some olive oil combined with liquid smoke (pictured below).
 If you like them real smoky, add more liquid smoke to the beans as they cook.
 Don’t worry about smoking too many tomatoes.
 You can always make some plain tomato sauce with the extras.